 232. INSURANCE.
 Spring quarter; three hours; three credits.
+Hours to be arranged.

 Fire, life and accident insurance, with respect to insurable interest, concealment, misrepresentation, warranties, other causes of invalidity of contract, amount of recovery, subrogation, conditions, waiver, estoppel, election, and powers of agents, assignees and beneficiaries.